 About store visit conversions

-If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you can use conversion tracking to help you see how your ad clicks influence store visits.
+If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you can use conversion tracking to help you see how your ad clicks and viewable impressions influence store visits.

 Store visit conversions are only available to certain advertisers.
 Review the requirements below and talk to your account representative if you think you're eligible.